fizzstudio/ParaCharts/etc/paracharts.api.md

 //
 // types/store/settings_controls.d.ts:55:9 - (ae-incompatible-release-tags) The symbol "__index" is marked as @public, but its signature references "SettingControlInfo" which is marked as @internal
 // types/store/settings_types.d.ts:30:5 - (ae-forgotten-export) The symbol "Color_2" needs to be exported by the entry point index.d.ts
-// types/view/layers/data/chart_type/bar_chart.d.ts:36:9 - (ae-forgotten-export) The symbol "BarStackItem" needs to be exported by the entry point index.d.ts
-// types/view/layers/layer_manager.d.ts:24:5 - (ae-forgotten-export) The symbol "GraphingCalculator" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)